Got a question?

 No, I don’t offer this type of service.
 It’s important that what you write reflects how you write or speak, your personal style, and your voice.

-If you need new content, you will be coached and directed as to what to provide.
-But it’ll be your job to create it.
+If you need brand new content, you will be guided as to what to provide, so don’t worry.

 Do you do copywriting?

 What kind of clients do you work with?